-Doe Bay is a small community on the southeastern shore of Orcas Island in the San Juan Islands of Puget Sound, about 7 miles (11.3 km) by road from the community of Eastsound, and 3 miles (4.8 km) from Olga, Washington.
+Doe Bay is a small community on the southeastern shore of Orcas Island in the San Juan Islands of Puget Sound, about 7 miles (11.3 km) southeast of the community of Eastsound, and 3 miles (4.8 km) northeast of Olga, Washington.
 The name “Orcas” is a shortened form of Horcasitas, for Juan Vicente de Güemes Padilla Horcasitas y Aguayo, the 2nd Count of Revillagigedo and the Viceroy of Mexico, who sent an exploration expedition under Francisco de Eliza to the Pacific Northwest in 1791.

 Orcas Island lies in the San Juan archipelago of the Salish Sea in Northwest Washington.
 Mountainous and heavily forested, the island is nearly divided by the long inlet of East Sound, with two smaller inlets (West Sound and Deer Harbor) indenting its western half.
-Human habitation stretches back thousands of years and Orcas has been part of the traditional home for the Lummi tribe and other Straits Salish peoples.
-European explorers charted the island and its environs in the late eighteenth and early nineteenth centuries and British and Americans trappers and settlers arrived by the 1850s.
+The island has historically been part of the traditional home for the Lummi tribe and other Straits Salish peoples and there is archaeological evidence of human habitation for thousands of years.
+European explorers charted the island in the late eighteenth and early nineteenth centuries and British and American trappers and settlers arrived by the 1850s.